LWAYVE/android-sdk/README.md

 ```

 ### Handle Audio
-You must configure your mobile application to send playback commands (e.g., Play, Pause) to the LWAYVE SDK as well as receive playback commands from the LWAYVE SDK.
+You must configure your application to send playback commands (e.g., Play, Pause) to the LWAYVE SDK as well as receive playback commands from the LWAYVE SDK.

-There are two options for handling audio:
-- Option 1: Prebuilt Implementation
-- Option 2: Manual Implementation

-Using the prebuilt control allows for quick and easy integration, however, note that using this option does not allow for much customization.
-While the manual implementation may be more difficult than the prebuilt implementation outlined in Option 1, the manual implementation allows for more freedom in the look and feel of the UI elements.

-#### Option 1: Prebuilt Implementation
+#### Implementing the LWAYVE playback control in your application's UI.

 Add the control to your Activity's xml layout file: